o3de/o3de.org/content/docs/user-guide/gems/repositories/overview.md

        gem.json
 ```

-Alternately, if you are certain you will only ever have one gem in the repository, it's OK to put the `gem.json` in the root folder.
+If you are confident you will only ever have one Gem in the repository, it's acceptable to put the `gem.json` in the root folder.

 {{< note >}}
-One of the most convenient ways to host a Gem Repository online is to place the `repo.json` file inside your existing GitHub repository where your Gem's source code is.
+One of the most convenient ways to host a Gem Repository online is to place the `repo.json` file inside the GitHub repository where your Gem's source code is.
 {{< /note >}}

 ### Format of a repo.json file
-The `repo.json` file provides the metadata for the Gem Repository and list of Gems.
+The `repo.json` file contains the metadata for the Gem Repository and a list of Gems.

 ```
 {